petermarshall878/dev-fundamentals/HackerYou.md

 }
 ```

 Similarly, to add a new picture, say after picture 12, you need to copy all elements from picture 12 onwards over one.
-So much copying, sigh...
+So much copying, sigh... what if we had to copy much larger elements... yikes!

 This is because the data of an array resides contiguously in memory (side-by-side).
 ___